 What is tentmaking?
-That’s the thought that was going through my mind when my engineer friend (now my husband) said, “I want to be a tentmaker.”
-I believe my response went something like this: blink.
-Blink blink.
+That is the thought going through my mind when my engineer friend (now my husband) said, “I want to be a tentmaker”.
+I believe my response went something like this: blink, blink, blink.
 Tentmaking?
 Tentmaker?
 My imagination wandered to working for companies like REI, engineering tents for extreme weather or something.
 Or maybe it was the male codeword for “homemaker”.
 Without trying to sound stupid, I timidly asked what all was entailed in being a tentmaker.
 I found out I was quite off the mark.

 Way off actually.

 Well, in reality, the profession comes from doing just that: making tents.
-However, the modern use of the word, especially in the missions world, tentmaking is pointing back to a concept we first see in the New Testament.
+However, the modern use of the word, especially in the missions world, tentmaking points back to a concept we first see in the New Testament.
 In Acts 18 we see Paul arriving in Corinth where he worked as a tentmaker, preaching the word to Jews and Greeks on the Sabbath each week, telling them about Jesus the Messiah.
 Paul had a job (tentmaking) by which he made a living and built connections in the community, while also preaching the gospel as he had been called to do by Jesus.
-Hence today, tentmaking means to have a job or business while also doing very intentional gospel sowing in the community in which you work.
+Hence today, tentmaking means to have a job or business while also doing very intentional gospel sowing in the surrounding community.

 Traditionally, missionary work is a full-time ministry.
 Telling people about Jesus is your sole job.
-However today, with the increasing difficulty to get into countries that are predominantly non-Christian, people need to have some sort of legitimate job or business to even enter the country and tell people about Jesus.
+However today, with the increasing difficulty to get into predominantly non-Christian countries, people need to have some sort of legitimate job or business to even enter the country.
 Workers in the field who have both a full-time job and intentional outreach as a missionary are called tentmakers or bi-vocational missionaries.